 Cognitive function is how a person understands things and acts upon it.
-Cognitive brain function is the ability to work with information in a significant way, apply information that has already been gained, change opinions about that information and perform privileged changes.
+Cognitive brain function is the ability to work with information in a significant way, apply information that has already been gained, change opinions about that information, and perform privileged changes.

 - Memory (acquiring, retaining and retrieving): Long working hours leads to stress, sleep deprivation and depression.
 These factors make it difficult to pay attention, which can affect memory in terms of acquiring, retaining and retrieving information.

 - Information processing: It’s part of our cognitive function and is related to the brain abilities.
-Long working hours affect information processing system of our memory.
+Long working hours affect the information processing system of our memory.

-How can you break through it?
+How can you break this vicious cycle?